hyperledger-archives/fabric-chaintool-original/README.md

-# obcc - openblockchain compiler
+# obcc - openblockchain compiler (Work In Progress)

-obcc is a part of the chaincode toolchain.
-It is used to help manage various phases of chaincode development, such as compilation, test, packaging, and deployment.
+obcc is a propsal for a toolchain to assist in various phases of chaincode development, such as compilation, test, packaging, and deployment.

 ## Installation